Max Choi and Quest Partnership

 Situational Judgement Tests

 In the late 1990’s Alan Howard and I developed the first commercial Situational Judgement Tests (SJTs) – the Management Scenarios Test, the Executive Scenarios Test, and the Graduate Scenarios Test.
 To us, it was an obvious thing to do – as people had been using verbal and numerical reasoning for many decades to select for management skills.
 Sure, these tests are useful but high scores do not necessarily mean they are great managers!
+Therefore, offering the first neat test that does assess the more appropriate skills.
 We have applied similar breakthrough thinking and methodology to develop other tests and assessments.

 Global Management Scenarios Test

 More recently, despite others telling us that it was not possible, we developed a version of the Management Scenarios Test to work very effectively around the world.
 We achieved this by understanding all the leadership research and analysing much of the global data we had collected.
-We had 120,000 leaders from 40 countries that had completed either our Management Scenarios Test or the Executive Scenarios Test.
-We went on to prove that performance on these SJTs predicts the country’s GDP i.e. the first hard evidence that the level of management and leadership skills is directly related to a country’s performance!
+120,000 leaders from 40 countries have completed either our Management Scenarios Test or the Executive Scenarios Test.
+We went on to prove that performance on these SJTs predicts the country’s GDP.
+The first hard evidence that the level of management and leadership skills is directly related to a country’s performance!

-In 2013 I raised an issue with our professional body, the British Psychological Society around the fact that although many organisations are now seeing the potential value of assessment centres, there is a real issue as many are being run very poorly and we need to do something in order to protect the public.
-I worked with a team of occupational psychologists to produce the Assessment Centre Standard.
+In 2013 I raised an issue with our professional body, the British Psychological Society regarding the need for an AC Standard.
+Organisations were increasingly seeing the potential value of assessment centres.
+However, the quality was still very poor.
+We needed to do something in order to protect the public and above all, help organisations achieve better outcomes from their AC’s.
+I worked with a team of Occupational Psychologists to produce the Assessment Centre Standard.
 This was published in 2015 and is freely available from the BPS website.

 Mosaic - Occupational Personality Tasks

-Currently, we are working on the issue that, as personality questionnaires are self-reporting, then they may not always be accurate.
-Sure, they are useful tools to gauge personality but there will be times when you really do need a more accurate and impartial measure of personality.
+Currently, we are working on the issue that, as personality questionnaires are self-reporting, then they may not always be accurate. (candidates responding in a favourable light to match their perceived job requirements and everyone having ‘blind spots’).
+Sure, they are useful tools to gauge personality but there will be times when you really do need a more accurate, impartial measure of personality.
 An alternative is to assess personality and behaviour directly.
 Therefore, we are currently researching and developing our Mosaic Personality Tasks.
 Indeed, both methods can be very valuable i.e. the personality questionnaire informs us what the person thinks they are like, and the OPT informs us of what they are really like.
 The difference will therefore identify any interesting gaps or blind spots.

 The above list appears innovative – but I am probably not any more creative than most.
 I make the effort to understand things, to research, and transfer the learning over to a new application – and of course, to partner up with talented people.
 This of course includes the Quest Partnership and Quest Assessments teams.